 • The Maiden, N.C., native was selected by the Titans in the first round (22nd overall) of the 2021 NFL Draft.

 • During two seasons at Virginia Tech, Farley appeared in 24 games with 23 starts, seeing action in his redshirt sophomore and redshirt junior campaigns.
-His career totals included six interceptions, 25 passes defensed, 56 tackles, one sack, two quarterback hits and seven kickoff returns for 152 yards (21.7 avg.).
+His career totals included six interceptions, 25 passes defensed, 56 tackles, one sack, two quarterback hits and nine kickoff returns for 155 yards (17.2 avg.).
 He was a medical redshirt as a true freshman and opted out of the 2020 campaign due to COVID-19 concerns.

 • As a redshirt junior (2020), opted out of the season during the COVID-19 pandemic.